 Impact on Physical Assets

-Detailed risk assessments use the bowtie technique to visualise specific Threats to the IACS (including Adversarial attacks via inter-zone conduits and Accidental, Structural or Environmental dangers) which could escalate (if not slowed/stopped by countermeasures or barriers) to result in serious Consequences typically associated with Loss of Containment (Major Accident) or Denial of Service (Loss of Essential Service)
+Detailed risk assessments use the bowtie technique to visualise specific Threats to the IACS (including Adversarial attacks via inter-zone conduits and Accidental, Structural or Environmental challenges) which could escalate (if not slowed/stopped by countermeasures or barriers) to result in serious Consequences typically associated with Loss of Containment (Major Accident) or Denial of Service (Loss of Essential Service).

 - Proportionate and practical visual risk assessment technique for evaluating and addressing cyber security risks using bowties